desResLab/supplMatHarrod20/README.md

 ## Repository Information

 This repository contains the supplementary material to the paper *K.K.
 Harrod, J.L.
 Rogers, J.A.
 Feinstein, A.L.
 Marsden and D.E.
-Schiavazzi*, **Predictive modeling of secondary pulmonary hypertension in left ventricular diastolic dysfunction**.
-A draft is available from [medrxiv](https://www.medrxiv.org/content/10.1101/2020.04.23.20073601v2).
+Schiavazzi*, [**Predictive modeling of secondary pulmonary hypertension in left ventricular diastolic dysfunction**](https://www.frontiersin.org/articles/10.3389/fphys.2021.666915/full).

 We provide the two datasets used to generate the results in the paper.
 Additionally we also provide some python scripts to run zero-dimensional hemodynamic models representing simple RC and RCR models, and one model for adult cardiovascular physiology.